Yoctol/bottender/docs/getting-started.md

 ![](https://user-images.githubusercontent.com/3382565/67745488-57991c80-fa5f-11e9-91d2-659b65df2c58.png)

 That's it!
-Now, you get a bot that can replies with what it receives to your console.
+Now, you get a bot that can reply with what it receives to your console.

 For more information about Create Bottender App, see [the README file of Create Bottender App](https://github.com/Yoctol/bottender/tree/master/packages/create-bottender-app/README.md).